 Some of those visions did, indeed, manifest.
 The Bald Eagle flyover is no longer an anomaly for me.
-It’s so common, in fact, that I recognize the familiar rumblings among other birds before the eagle even enters my periphery.
-During our first trip on the Salish Sea, a pod of Southern Resident Killer Whales unexpectedly changed course and sped toward our silent zodiac so close that I missed the best shots for not having my wide angle lens.
+It’s so common, in fact, that I recognize the familiar rumblings in duck flocks before the eagle even enters my periphery.
+During our first trip on the Salish Sea, a pod of Southern Resident Killer Whales unexpectedly changed course and sped toward us so close that I missed the best shots for not having my wide angle attached.
 Then, for two winters in a row, we were gifted with a Snowy Owl irruption that dropped Snowies into fields and onto urban rooftops for the duration of the season.
 These are all magical encounters I now can’t imagine my life without.

 There’s a Reason It’s Green